 - These pieces will be placed on the underside of the leaf to cover the pupa.
 Each develops under its own patch of bitten off leaf.

 - Lift off the patch to expose the pupa.
 To control an infestation you should destroy the pupa.

 - Remove all the affected leaves and burn them.

 - You do not find the adult doing this but you are removing future generations so this is a long term plan.

 2. Pond Snails

 - The Great Pond Snail - (the pointed shelled snail not the circular shell of the ramshorn snail) will eat waterlily leaves.

 - Above is a photo of the jelly capsules of snail eggs on the back of a waterlily leaf.

 - Remove the egg capsules from the leaf with a thumbnail to keep the population under control or remove the whole leaf to the compost bin.

 - To remove snails from your pond - float a juicy lettuce leaf on the water surface overnight.
 Next morning carefully lift it off and you will bring with it lots of pond snails grazing happily.

 3. Waterlily Beetle

 - The adult Waterlily beetle and its larvae eat long slit like holes in waterlily leaves or chew around the leaf edge - the adults are 1/4" long(5mm) and are yellow/brown.

-- They emerge from winter hiding places in nearby foliage in May and lay small white eggs on the top surface of the waterlily leaves.
+- Adults emerge from winter hiding places in nearby foliage and are capable of flying.
+They lay small white eggs on the top surface of the waterlily leaves in May.

 4. Waterlily Aphid

 - Aphids also affect soft and succulent leaves of the water lily.
 They are minute - 2mm in size and brown/black & will suck the sap from the leaf.